Chive Flower Buds With Shrimp & Oyster Mushrooms Stir-Fry - Thai

 July 30, 2016

 "I bought a bunch of chive flower in the international produce section because I was looking for chives and they were out so I decided to use these instead.
-I used them in an omelette and found the flavor pretty interesting, but had alot left, so what to do with it?
+I used them in an omelet and found the flavor pretty interesting, but had a lot left, so what to do with it?
 I searched and tweaked the original recipe.
-It is SOOO quick to put together and the results are delicious."
+It is SOOO quick to put together and the results are delicious.
+Asian chives, regular chives, or even scallions can be easily substituted in this recipe with excellent results."

 If the bunch of chive flower buds you bought has thick stems at the bottom, cut and discard the bottom 2 to 3 inches that seem tough and fibrous.
 Cut the remaining stems into 1 1/2-inch segments.